-Once the best hearing aid for your unique situation and needs is selected, it’s important to be aware of how to care for your new device.
-We will go over all the details with you in your hearing aid fitting, but here are the basic guidelines should you need a quick reminder:
+Once you’ve selected the best hearing aid for your unique situation, it’s important to be aware of how to care for your new device.
+We will go over all the details with you during your hearing aid fitting, but here are the basic guidelines should you need a quick reminder:

 Keep them clean

-Wipe your hearing aids down with a dry and soft cloth every morning before putting them in.
+Wipe your hearing aids down with a dry, soft cloth every morning before putting them in.
 It’s important to keep debris, especially ear wax, from building up in the various vents and openings on the hearing aid.

 Keep them safe

-When not in use, be sure to store your hearing aids in their presentation kit you purchased them in, or a drying kit.
-Be sure to place them away from the reach of children or pets.
+When not in use, be sure to store your hearing aids in the presentation kit you purchased them in, or a drying kit.
+Be sure to keep them out of the reach of children or pets.

 Keep them dry

 While hearing aids can withstand a certain amount of sweat and humidity from being within the ear canal, they have their limits.
-It helps to open the battery doors at night to allow any sweat residue to evaporate (and it saves the batteries from being used up while you’re not wearing the hearing aids).
+It helps to open the battery doors at night to allow any sweat residue to evaporate and it saves the batteries from being used while you’re not wearing the hearing aids.
 Leaving your hearing aids in your dry kit overnight is also a good practice, especially in humid weather.

 Keep them chemical-free